romeerez/orchid-orm/docs/src/guide/advanced-queries.md

 [//]: # 'has JSDoc'

-Creates a union query, taking an array or a list of callbacks, builders, or raw statements to build the union statement, with optional boolean `wrap`.
+Creates a union query, taking an array or a list of callbacks, builders, or raw SQL statements to build the union statement, with optional boolean `wrap`.
 If the `wrap` parameter is true, the queries will be individually wrapped in parentheses.

 ```ts